DMCPS Quick Links:

 Careers in Child Welfare

 Are you interested in a career in child welfare?
-The Bureau of Milwaukee Child Welfare and its partners offer many opportunities for you to serve children and families in our community.
+The Division of Milwaukee Child Protective Services and its partners offer many opportunities for you to serve children and families in our community.

 Before you apply for any position with the BMCW,

 Realistic Job Preview Video.
 It will give you an idea of